nkreer/Fish/README.md

 ### Installation

-For the best compatibility with plugins, you should always use [the latest release](https://github.com/nkreer/Fish/releases).
+For the best compatibility with plugins, you should always use [the latest stable release](https://github.com/nkreer/Fish/releases).
+It's not recommended to use the source-code from this repository as-is in production, as it may contain bugs or be unstable.

+#### Manual installation

-Just clone this repository, extract it, navigate there and run:
+Download the source of the latest release, extract it, navigate there and let composer install the software:

 `$ composer install`